enocol/enumerable/README.md

 # 📖 [Enumerables] <a name="Enumerables"></a>

-**[Enumerables]** MyEnumerable a module implementation that implements a subset of the functionality of Enumerable module in Ruby.
+**[Enumerables]** a module implementation that implements a subset of the functionality of the Enumerable module in Ruby.

 ## 🛠 Built With <a name="built-with"></a>